erjiale/RecipeFinder/README.md

 # RecipeFinder
 You don't know what to cook?
 RecipeFinder finds it for you!
+<p>RecipeFinder allows you to search recipes based on the ingredients you have to your disposal.
+By registering with us, you can also <b>save recipes</b> you like for future reference, and even <b>order recipes</b> from our Store of recipes</p>

 ## How to Run
 #### 1. npm i ####